orxfun/orx-parallel/docs/wasm.md

 ### Pattern B: Fixed startup cap + configurable per-run limit

-This is a good fit for interactive apps and for having thread limits per-computation.
+This is a good fit for interactive apps and for setting per-computation thread limits.

 - initialize runtime once with a cap, say `N`,
-- per computation use `.num_threads(threads)` in Rust pipeline.
+- use `.num_threads(threads)` desired number of `threads` per computation.

 ```rust
 // uses min(N, threads) threads